-Filtering is performed through the function filter\tags().
+Filtering is performed through the function filter_tags().
 This function takes in a string and returns a filtered string.
 It triggers a validate, input plugin hook.

-By default Elgg comes with the htmLawed filtering code.
+By default Elgg comes with the htmLawed filtering code as a plugin.
 Developers can drop in any additional or replacement filtering code as a plugin.

-The filter\tags() function is called on any user input as long as the input is obtained through a call to get\input().
-If for some reason a developer did not want to perform the default filtering on some user input, the get\input() function has a parameter for turning off filtering.
+The filter_tags() function is called on any user input as long as the input is obtained through a call to get_input().
+If for some reason a developer did not want to perform the default filtering on some user input, the get_input() function has a parameter for turning off filtering.

-CSRF / XSRF
+5.6.6 CSRF / XSRF

 Elgg generates security tokens to prevent cross-site request forgery.
-These are embedded in all forms and statemodifying AJAX requests as long as the correct API is used.
+These are embedded in all forms and state-modifying AJAX requests as long as the correct API is used.
 Read more in the Forms + Actions developer guide.